Slow Cooker Turkey Chickpea Chili

 Tried this recipe?Mention @kristines_kitchen on Instagram or tag #kristineskitchen.

-Post updated October 2025 with a retested and improved recipe.
+I originally shared this recipe in March 2016.
+Post updated January 2026 with a retested and improved recipe and new photos.
 (I added 3 tablespoons of tomato paste and reduced the broth by 1/2 cup to make the chili thicker/less brothy and more flavorful.)

 This site contains affiliate links.
 If you make a purchase through these links, I may receive a small commission, at no extra cost to you.
 Thank you for supporting Kristine's Kitchen!